Le Veau d'Or: History

+In April 2006, "Vive le Restaurant", James Villas's tribute to le Veau d'Or and other old-school French restaurants was published in Saveur Magazine, edited by James Oseland.
+The essay was later anthologized in Best Food Writing 2006.

+On Anthony Bourdain: No Reservations, Bourdain visited the restaurant, where he was impressed with the breadth of the traditional menu.
+The episode, titled "Disappearing Manhattan", ran on February 23, 2009.

-When the Frenchette team took over, the plan was to reopen in late 2019 after renovations.
-The restaurant remained closed for nearly five years due to the pandemic, and ultimately reopened in July 2024.
-The reopened restaurant includes a new private dining space.
+When the Frenchette team took over, the plan was to reopen in late 2019, after renovations.
+The restaurant remained closed for nearly five years due to the COVID-19 pandemic, and ultimately reopened July 2024.
+The reopened restaurant includes a new upstairs private dining space.

 Honors and awards

 In 2011, the restaurant received the America's Classics Award from the James Beard Foundation.

+Books mentioning le Veau d'Or

+In keeping with le Veau d'Or's long history as a literary hotspot, the restaurant has received numerous mentions in biographies, memoirs, and novels, and has been referenced in many books on food and culinary history.